-Power injection of contrast was done through a 24 - 20 gauge catheter based on patient size in most cases, with few patients having injection through a broviac or central venous catheter when peripheral IV access was unable to be obtained.
-IV site was typically chosen by the practitional placing the line, occasionally requested in a certain position if possible (example: lower extremity IV for a patient with interrupted inferior vena cava).
-22 gauge IV or larger was requested in all patients and when not able to be achieved, a 24 guage IV was used in neonates and infants.
+Power injection of contrast was done through a 24 - 20 gauge catheter based on patient size in most cases, with few patients having injection through a broviac or central venous catheter when peripheral intravenous access was unable to be obtained.
+Intravenous site was typically chosen by the practitioner placing the line, occasionally requested in a certain position if possible (example: lower extremity intravenous access for a patient with interrupted inferior vena cava).
+22 gauge intravenous catheter or larger was requested in all patients, and when not able to be achieved, a 24 gauge intravenous catheter was used in neonates and infants.
 Power injection was used for contrast administration after a hand injection of saline and a test bolus of saline at the anticipated contrast injection rate or slightly higher to account for the increased viscosity of contrast compared to saline.
 Rarely, if the intravenous line was considered fragile or positional, a hand injection was used.
-Scans were initiated based on visualization of contrast in the structure of interest on a monitoring sequence, which was initiated approximately halfway thorugh the contrast injection.
+Scans were initiated based on visualization of contrast in the structure of interest on a monitoring sequence, which was initiated approximately halfway through the contrast injection.
 Scan range included the thorax, extended cranially for those requiring airway evaluation, and caudally to include the upper abdomen in those with possible aortopulmonary collateral vessels.
-Most patients following a Fontan underwent an ECG triggered functional computed tomography scan with ECG based tube current modulation and a narrow diastolic acquisition window, followed 30-60 seconds later by an anatomic scan using a prospectively ECG triggered high pitch helical scan protocol.
+Most patients following a Fontan underwent an electrocardiogram triggered functional computed tomography scan with electrocardiogram based tube current modulation and a narrow diastolic acquisition window, followed 30-60 seconds later by an anatomic scan using a prospectively electrocardiogram triggered high pitch helical scan protocol.
 The functional scan was performed to allow quantification of single ventricle function or to visualize contrast and unopacified venous streaming and admixture in patients after the Fontan procedure, which is often confused for clot in a single phase image.
 For Fontan patients, the contrast was given in two phases with a 30-60 second pause between contrast injections, with a longer pause for those with significant valve regurgitation or decreased ventricular function.
 The monitoring sequence was timed to the second phase of the contrast bolus, and the functional image acquisition was timed to opacification of the cardiac structures on the monitoring sequence.
 The anatomic scan was performed 40-60 seconds later to optimize the opacification of the Fontan pathway.
-A longer pause between scans was used for those with significant valve regurgitation, decreased ventricular function or atriopulmonary fontan where cardiac output and contrast timing were predicted to be later than usual.
+A longer pause between scans was used for those with significant valve regurgitation, decreased ventricular function or atriopulmonary Fontan where cardiac output and contrast timing were predicted to be later than usual.
 A pediatric (KH) or adult cardiologist (JL) experienced in congenital CT was present for all scans.
 A neonatal nurse practitioner team transported all neonates coming to the scanner from the neonatal intensive care unit and were present during the scan.
-An anesthesia team transported and was present for intubated patients of all ages coming from an intensive care unit, and for IV placement and sedation when needed for all patients less than 6-8 years of age.
+An anesthesia team transported and was present for intubated patients of all ages coming from an intensive care unit, and for intravenous line placement and sedation when needed for all patients less than 6-8 years of age.
 Outpatients over 8 years of age presented directly for scanning to the hospital based imaging center.

 Sedation and anesthesia use